QuentinRa/blog.quentinra.dev/programming-languages/high-level/java/ui/swing/index.md

 <div class="row row-cols-md-2"><div>

 Swing and AWT are libraries bundled with Java to create graphical interfaces.
-Swing was introduced as a replacement to AWT, but it didn't completely replace AWT.
+Swing was introduced as a replacement for AWT, but it didn't completely replace AWT.

-☠️ Modern developers prefer to use [JavaFX](../javafx/index.md), which heavily cut down the quantity of code, and the time invested for the same output.
+☠️ Modern developers prefer to use [JavaFX](../javafx/index.md), which heavily cuts down the quantity of code, and the time invested for the same output.
 </div><div>

 These are the two base packages: